IshtarGate/djangoPortfolio/README.md

 # djangoPortfolio
-Portfolio for my work at MAXX Potentil
+Portfolio for my work at MAXX Potential